Updated: Feb 8, 2022

 This conflict did not need to happen.
 While the first friend was understandably upset by the driver’s action, the ensuing communication took the focus off the offender and placed it on the consequence, leaving the other friend feeling hurt and defensive.
 A more effective communication would have garnered sympathy and maintained the peace: “I wish drivers would be a bit more considerate of pedestrians.”

-Effective communication is important to avoid unnecessary conflicts, ambiguity and pass the intended message.
+Effective communication is important to avoid unnecessary conflicts and ambiguity and pass the intended message.
 Improving your writing skills will save you a lot of time and effort.

 A 2019 survey revealed the following statistics regarding workplace communication: